 What is Priesthood Sunday?

 Priesthood Sunday, Sept.
 29, 2019, is a special day set aside to honor priesthood in the United States.
 It is a day to reflect upon and affirm the role of the priesthood in the life of the Church as a central one.
 Note: Parishes may choose to celebrate Priesthood Sunday on another Sunday when it is convenient for them.
-This nationwide event is coordinated and sponsored by the USA Council of Serra International.
+This nationwide event is coordinated and sponsored by the US Council of Serra International.

 Why is Priesthood Sunday important?

 It is essential to note that the number of priests and ordinations in the United States has steadily declined in the past 50 years.
 Meanwhile, the number of parishes without a resident priest pastor has sharply increased in the same period of time.
-(See the official statistics from the Center for Applied Research in the Apostolate here.)
+(See the official statistics from the Center for Applied Research in the Apostolate (CARA) here.)
 The men who answer the call to priesthood are special indeed, and they are working harder than ever before.

 How do I celebrate Priesthood Sunday in my parish?

 You can make your Priesthood Sunday observation as elaborate or as simple as you wish.
 From a special prayer service, to a feast, to a spiritual bouquet, to songs from children, your parish can tailor the event to suit their own style.
+Parish vocation ministries should take the lead in coordinating the celebrations.

 I’m a Serran, and my club supports and promotes the priesthood year-round.
 What’s my role in Priesthood Sunday?

-Most priests know Serrans support them; but Priesthood Sunday is the day when the entire community can show up to join in the work and joy that is more often than not the specific purview of Serrans.
+Most priests know Serrans support them; but Priesthood Sunday is the day when the entire community can show up to join in the work and joy that is more often than not the specific role of Serrans.
 Therefore, the role of Serrans is to get the word out about Priesthood Sunday into parishes where there is no Serra club, and to invite others to help plan events and find out why Serra’s ministry is so special.

 Tips and Ideas for Priesthood Sunday in Your Parish